scrabbletank/farhome-rules/monstroustreasure.md

 ___
 ***Enchanting Presence.*** Any attack, maneuver or spell attack against this target adds 2 bad dice to their rolls.

 ***Innate Magic.*** This creature does not require a codex to cast spells.
 They have a Divine spellcasting proficiency of 3 and add 2 Superior dice against effects that try to stop their spellcasting, such as _Counter Spell_.
-The are a 3rd level caster with 14 mana and know the following spells: _Vine Whip_, _Bramble_, _Healing Word_.
+The are a 3rd level spellcaster with 14 mana and know the following spells: _Vine Whip_, _Bramble_, _Healing Word_.

 ***Tree Stride.*** As part of its movement, the dryad can enter a tree and exit out of another tree within 10 tiles.